What are the Best Dog Treats?

 Recipe: Cut sweet potatoes into 1/2” – 2/3” strips, bake at 225F for 3-4 hours or until dried, let cool.
 Store in an airtight container in the fridge.

-6. The best everyday dog treats
+6. The best dog treat for everyday

 treats for dogs